diegobonilla98/Believable-Human-Writing-Conversor/README.md

 As said, for example, if you want to change the default color and the initial text y coordinate just let the first line of your .txt be:
 _:color=(255,0,0), initial_y=50_

 And there you go!
-Just paste some text in a .txt file (text.txt) and the program will do the rest.
+Just paste some text in a .txt file (texto.txt) and the program will do the rest.
 To make a font with your hand-writing, print the templates and scan them in the https://www.calligraphr.com/ webpage (you may have to exclude some characters or pay the full version...).
 Here is how it looks:

 ![](text.png)